gruntwork-io/infrastructure-as-code-testing-talk/examples/docker-kubernetes/README.md

    Kubernetes locally (e.g., via Docker for Desktop), you're probably already authenticated to it, so there's nothing to do.
 1. `cd test`
-1. To run a single test: `go test -v -timeout 15m -run '^TestDockerK8SHelloWorldAppUnit$'`
+1. Run the automated test for this example: `go test -v -timeout 15m -run '^TestDockerKubernetesUnit$'`